There is no denying it. Social media has taken over our lives in the last decade.

 You are going to need a profile picture.
-To keep your brand image constant throughout, you could use the same picture as you used for Twitter or Facebook, just make sure it falls within the parameters as set out by Instagram.
+To keep your brand image constant throughout, you could use the same picture you used for Twitter or Facebook, ensuring it falls within the parameters set out by Instagram.

 Perfect your bio

-Much like Twitter, you are limited to the number of characters that can appear in your Instagram bio.
+Much like Twitter, you are limited to the number of characters appearing in your Instagram bio.
 And it’s 10 characters less than Twitter, so that’s only 150.

-Get across what you need to here in terms of a message as along with your profile picture, this is the first thing someone who accesses your Instagram profile will see.
+Get across what you need here regarding a message along with your profile picture; this is the first thing someone who accesses your Instagram profile will see.
 Of course, you need to keep it short and sweet and make sure it: